BurakZaif/covertovert/README.md

 - **Percentage Parameters:**
   - Each percentage value must differ from others by at least `2*(range + 1)` to avoid overlap.
 Also any percentage should not be zero.
   - Give them as integer values.
+  - First percentage value should a positive value and third one should be negative.
+The reason is that at least one of them should be positive and negative.
+All of should not be positive or negative to not detect.
+So I choose first and third one to imply this.
 - **Initial Window Size:**
   - Range: 8,000 to 25,000 (optimal values to minimize detection risk and errors).
   - Avoid values below 5,000 or above 30,000 as they may cause stability issues.
 - **Range Parameter:** Must not exceed 3 to maintain decoding accuracy.
 Its range is can be 0-3.
+(This parameter is not necessary for implementation but I define this for ease of use and more guraanteed borders between percentages.)

 ## Contributors
 - Burak Zaifoğlu